DIVINE WILL PILGRIMAGE

 Day 4.
 Thursday, October 9: Rome

 Today, visit the Pontifical Gregorian University where Fr.
 Iannuzzi completed his doctorate in Luisa Piccarreta’s writings.
 Afterwards, enjoy a walking tour of Rome’s downtown.
-See the famous Spanish Steps and the Church of St. Maria Sopra Minerva, a magnificent Gothic church that houses the relics of St. Catherine of Siena.
-Next, visit the Pantheon, the best-preserved monument from ancient Rome, thanks to its transformation into a church in 609.
-Continue to Piazza Navona, a popular gathering place with spectacular fountains where the Church of St. Agnes was built on the site of her martyrdom.
+See the famous Spanish Steps and the Piazza Navona, a popular gathering place with spectacular fountains where the Church of St. Agnes was built on the site of her martyrdom.
 Admire the famous Bernini Fountains at the Piazza.
+Continue to the Church of St. Maria Sopra Minerva, a magnificent Gothic church that houses the relics of St. Catherine of Siena.
+Finally, visit the Pantheon, the best-preserved monument from ancient Rome, thanks to its transformation into a church in 609.
 Dinner and overnight at your hotel in Rome.
 (BB, D)

 Day 5.
 Friday, October 10: Rome

-Today, visit the Vatican Museums and Sistine Chapel.
-Afterwards, return for a tour of the magnificent Basilica of St. Peter, the world’s largest church, and the center of Christianity.
+This morning, enjoy a tour of the magnificent Basilica of St. Peter, the world’s largest church, and the center of Christianity.
 This was the site where St. Peter, the chief apostle, was buried in 64 AD.
-Your sightseeing in the afternoon includes the Basilica of St. Mary Major that houses two of Christianity’s greatest treasures: the Manger from Bethlehem in which the Baby Jesus was laid following His birth, and a painting of the Blessed Virgin Mary, “The Salvation of the Roman People” painted by St. Luke.
-The basilica was built on the site where a miraculous snowfall occurred in August of 356.
-Next, visit San Pietro in Vincoli to pray before the chains that bound St. Peter in the prisons of Jerusalem.
+During the tour, visit the crypt at St. Peter’s Basilica and render homage to the many popes and saints entombed in this site, including the incorrupt body of St. Pope John XXIII.
+Next, visit St. Paul Outside the Walls, one of the four major basilicas of Rome, originally founded by Emperor Constantine to house the apostle’s remains.
+Afterwards, visit Tre Fontane Abbey, and finally, San Pietro in Vincoli to pray before the chains that bound St. Peter in the prisons of Jerusalem.
 See Michelangelo’s Moses which dates from 1515, the most notable piece of artwork in this basilica.
 Following this visit, return to your hotel for dinner and overnight.
 (BB, D)

 After breakfast, journey to Lanciano, a small medieval town, nestled in a way from the coast of the Adriatic Sea.
 In the 8th century AD, in the little church of St. Legontian, a Basilian monk was having doubts about the Real Presence of Christ in the Eucharist.
 During Mass, after the two-fold consecration, the Host was changed into live Flesh, and the wine was changed into live Blood.
 The Host-Flesh can still be seen today.
-Pray before this Miracle of the Heart of Jesus.
+Enjoy a walking tour and pray before this Miracle of the Heart of Jesus.
 Transfer to your hotel near Lanciano for dinner and overnight.
 (BB, D)

 Day 7.
 Sunday, October 12: Lanciano – San Giovanni Rotondo

 Today will be a day of many graces!
 Travel to San Giovanni Rotondo to pray before the incorrupt body of St. Padre Pio.
 Visit the old church (Our Lady of Grace) and pray before the crucifix from which he received the stigmata in 1918.
-See the confessional where St. Padre Pio spent hours with a multitude of pilgrims.
-Dinner and overnight San Giovanni Rotondo.
+Make the Stations of the Cross, visit the Museum of St. Padre Pio, and see the confessional where he spent hours with a multitude of pilgrims.
+Dinner and overnight in San Giovanni Rotondo.
 (BB, L, D)

 Day 8.
 Monday, October 13: San Giovanni Rotondo – Monte Sant’Angelo – Corato